-Lady Lynne couldn’t wait to have one of these each day, choosing to have her no bake breakfast granola bar as a snack as opposed to having it for breakfast.
+Lady Lynne couldn’t wait to have one of these each day, choosing to have hers as a snack as opposed to having it for breakfast.
 But that’s why these bars are perfectly versatile!

 When I took them in for a taste test at work, they went down equally well too.

 I just stuck the box in the work kitchen with a label on it saying what they were and basically “help yourself” and on returning to the kitchen within the hour they were gone.
 I think that’s validation enough, don’t you? 😉

 So, if you want to start the day with a really tasty, healthy “quick grab” chocolaty tasting breakfast snack, perhaps on your way to the gym, or dashing out of the house then this is exactly what you need to satiate your appetite!

 Incidentally, I deliberately made these bars as a nut free recipe because a colleague at work has a nut intolerance and wasn’t able to enjoy the no bake almond oat bars recipe.